getnamo/BluBrowser/README.md

 # BluBrowser for [BLUI](https://github.com/getnamo/BLUI-unreal)

 ## What?
-This is the CEF code of the child process for BLUI. **It's not recommended to mess with this at the moment.** It's a modified CefSimple example to include the blu_event function which notifies BLUI of Javascript events in the UE4 game engine.
+This is the CEF code of the child process for BLUI.
+It's a modified CefSimple example to include the `blu_event` function which notifies BLUI of Javascript events in the UE4 game engine.

+See https://bitbucket.org/chromiumembedded/cef/wiki/Home for general information on CEF.

 ## How do I compile this?
 (Windows only right now)
 * Well, first you need to nab a zip from the [CEF Builds Site](https://cef-builds.spotifycdn.com/index.html)